northbaypython/website/pinaxcon/templates/static_pages/terms_and_conditions.md

 Cancellation Policy
 -------------------

-**Cancellations made prior to November 2, 2017**: Incur a cancellation fee of $25 or 15% of the ticket cost, whichever is greater, which will be deducted from any registration fee paid.
+**Cancellations made prior to October 2, 2018**: Incur a cancellation fee of $25 or 15% of the ticket cost, whichever is greater, which will be deducted from any registration fee paid.
 The balance will be refunded.

-**Cancellations made after November 2, 2017**: No refund.
+**Cancellations made after October 2, 2018**: No refund.

 Substitutions
 -------------

 You may substitute another person, however you must contact us with this person's details.
-If you wish to substitute after November 2, 2017 please note that we will not be able to provide any personalized items.
+If you wish to substitute after October 2, 2018 please note that we will not be able to provide any personalized items.

 Privacy Notice
 --------------